mrsilver76/plex-autoshutdown/README.md

 Despite being small, these scripts have some useful features:

 * 🖥️ Works on Windows and Linux (and possibly macOS)
-* 🛠️ Easy to set up, there is (literally) only one option that you *must* configure.
+* ⚙️ Easy to set up, there is (literally) only one option that you must configure.
-* 📽️ Will not shut down a machine if there are active Plex streams (audio or video).
+* 🎬 Will not shut down a machine if there are active Plex streams (audio or video).
-* 💾 Will not shut down a machine if there are active Plex downloads.
+* 📥 Will not shut down a machine if there are active Plex downloads.
+* 📺 Will not shut down a machine if live TV is being watched or recorded.
-* ⏲️ Will not force a machine to shut down for a (configurable) period of time after power up.
-This ensures that you can override the script by manually powering on your server and it won't promptly shut it down again.
+* ⏳ Will not force a machine to shut down for a (configurable) period of time after power up.

 ## Download